Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Process of Capability Estimation

-It is pertinent to discuss that the grid side voltage $v_{tm}$ is a function of the $p_{sub}^{net}$ and $q_{sub}^{net}$ at all the substations of a transmission network.
-This means there is an inherent coupling between the DER watt/var dispatches and the $v_{tm}$ that evolves based on the operating condition.
-Fortunately OLTC tap ratio provides a limited decoupling between primary and secondary side of the substation within the range of $r$.
+It is pertinent to discuss that OLTC tap ratio provides a limited decoupling between primary and secondary side of the substation within the range of $r$.
 Due to this, the desired optimal secondary voltage $v^*_0$ can be achieved by adjusting tap ratio for any value of $v_{tm}$ which lies in the decoupling range $\mathcal{D}$ defined as,